 - What was that thing that you said to yourself so many times last year, “Oh, I wish…….,” there’s a good start.

-- Do you have a favorite quote?
-Maybe start trying to implement part of it, or it’s overall message into your life.
+- Do you have a favourite quote?
+Maybe start trying to implement a part of it or it’s overall message into your life.